Chorachiwadi: Education

 Students can also enroll in other high schools of Shrigonda, where they can opt for a convent or semi-English medium school and pursue vocational courses along with their regular courses.

-Several students from Chorachiwadi are pursuing their engineering degrees from reputed government and non-government engineering colleges all over Maharashtra.
+Several students from Chorachiwadi have completed and pursuing their engineering degrees from reputed government and non-government engineering colleges all over Maharashtra.

 Politics

 As of 2014, the total number of voters was around 1200.
+Villegers elect nine members from three wards for panchayat.

 Sports

 The youth of Chorachiwadi plays different sports.
-Kho kho and Kabaddi have been played since primary school, and students participate in interschool Kho kho and Kabaddi competitions to represent Chorachiwadi.
+Kho kho and Kabaddi have been played since primary school, and they participates in interschool Kho kho and Kabaddi competitions to represent Chorachiwadi.

 On the day of Sankranti, the youth organizes informal Kabaddi matches in the village.

 The Chorachiwadi Cricket team participates in various cricket tournaments all over the district.
-The youth also started a Chorachiwadi Premier League (CPL) cricket league and organized a cricket tournament in October 2016.
+The youth also had started a Chorachiwadi Premier League (CPL) cricket league and organized a cricket tournament in October 2016.
+Apart from this Volleyball has also gained the popularity.

-Volleyball gained popularity, and players formed a Yodhha group.
-The said group participates in other social activities as well.

-Female participation in local sports remains low, as it does in most parts of rural India.